 While in Nara, I also visited Kasuga Taisha and Todai-ji.
 Todai-ji was really impressive and I even tried my first “okumiji”, or fortune, and I got the second best fortune!
 One part of the fortune that I really think relates to my current situation is “It will be found after you have given up”.
 I hope that this means once I give up synthesizing my target compound, it will eventually be created.
 Since I’m leaving Japan very soon (I don’t want to accept it), I’ll be forced to give up, so maybe my target compound will be discovered!
 It’s also (likely) possible that this fortune means nothing.

 In Nara, I got to see another ukimido, similar the one I saw when I visited Shiga Prefecture.
 I think I’ve decided that they are my favorite architectural structure ever.
 After a ton of walking, I rested in the “floating pavilion” for ~45 minutes and enjoyed the shade and slight breeze.
 There weren’t too may other people there and it was a very relaxing, introspective experience.

-My week finished with a nice, late night dinner with Erica.
+My week finished with a nice, late night dinner with 2016 U.S. Fellow Erica Lin.
 Both of us had different travel plans and busy lab schedules this past month, so we hadn’t seen each other in a few weeks.
 We both recapped our lives with topics ranging from our research and how there just isn’t enough time, to our impressions of Gion Matsuri, to the best food we had eaten.
 We both are extremely sad to be leaving Japan and can’t believe the summer flew by so fast.
 I can’t believe that soon I’ll be back in Houston, then NY, and then off to start the fall semester.

 Research Project Update